timothyarmes/TAFetchedResultsController/README.md

 TAFetchedResultsController
 ==========================

-TAFetchedResultsController is a subclass of NSFetchedResultsController that allows for empty sections.
+TAFetchedResultsController is a "subclass" of NSFetchedResultsController that allows for empty sections.

 TAFetchedResultsController requires ARC and has been developed under iOS 5 - it has not been tested on iOS 4.

-## NSFetchedResultsController limitations
+## NSFetchedResultsController's limitations

 NSFetchedResultsController is a fantastic class, it allows you to map a core data entity to a UITableView, and keeps them in sync with each other through the use of delegate calls.